When Winter Comes (2021 film)

-When Winter Comes is a 2021 South Korean romantic drama film directed by Lee Sang-jin, starring Kwak Min-gyu and Han Sun-hwa.
+When Winter Comes is a 2021 South Korean independent romantic drama film written and directed by Lee Sang-jin, and starring Kwak Min-gyu and Han Sun-hwa.
 The film had its world premiere at the 22nd Jeonju International Film Festival (JIFF) on May 2, 2021.
 It had its theatrical release on November 24, 2022.

 Plot

 Once a film director, Seok-woo (Kwak Min-gyu), who is now working as a bus driver in his hometown, lives a rather boring and monotonous daily life until one day he sees a woman who looks like his ex-girlfriend, Su-yeon, at the terminal.
 Then he finds a broken MP3 player left on her seat, and soon he starts to go around all the repair shops around the city.
 Young-ae (Han Sun-hwa), his coworker, getting curious about his sudden changes, shortly joins his journey to fix this small and old MP3 player.